Don’t have time for a full vacation? Or even a weekend getaway? Then let me help you plan the perfect day trip.

 - Discovering local history on a walking or driving tour

 - Visiting a farmer’s market or roadside farm stand

 - Have fun on a local food tour – like this one in Indianapolis

 We’ve been lucky enough to enjoy all of these activities on our local day trips!
 It’s surprisingly easy to find interesting things to do and places to see with just a little research and an open mind.

 💥 Looking for ideas for what a day trip could look like?
 Check out our recent trips to Rush County or Spencer, Indiana to see how we created the best day trips.
 If we could find so many interesting things in these tiny Indiana towns, I’m sure you can come up with an exciting day trip too!

 Now that you know where you are going and what you’d like to do, take advantage of these extra day trip tips to make the most of your day:

 - Make sure you have a full gas tank.
-Even if you are planning a one-tank trip, you don’t want to start off on empty and find yourself unable to find a gas station.
-Definitely a stressful way to start the day.
+Even if you are planning a one-tank trip, you don’t want to start off empty and find yourself unable to find a gas station.
+Definitely, a stressful way to start the day.

 - Check the weather.
-You can still have a great time if it’s raining (we enjoyed our day in Danville on a crazy rainy day), but it’s smart to know what’s coming so you can be prepared (umbrellas) AND not be disappointed.
+You can still have a great time if it’s raining (we enjoyed our day in Huntington Beach even though it was pouring!), but it’s smart to know what’s coming so you can be prepared (umbrellas) AND not be disappointed.